kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 ### SETUP A VENV IN WITH PYTHON

 1. Setup the environment
+We setup the envonrment calling the ```venv``` command followed by the name of the environment.
+The ```-m``` option indicates we will pass a module name.
+In the example the module name is _my-new-environment_.
+We usually want to name teh envionment something related to our project.
 ```shell
   python3 -m venv my-new-environment
 ```

 2. Start the new environment
+We start the new environment by calling the ```source``` command. ```bin/activate/``` contains the activation script within the virtual environments directory.
 ```shell
   source my-new-envrionment/bin/activate
 ```

+3. Installing packages
-3. Install packages - typically you will want to use pip to do your installs, but can also use other installers
+When managing your virtual environments directly you will use a package installer.
+Pip is a common installer for python.
+If your machine does not already have pip installed you can run ``` pip to do your installs, but can also use other installers
 ```shell
   pip install package-name package=x.x
 ```